dlareau/puzzlespring/website/docs/getting-started/quickstart.md

     You can then edit the `.env` file to set your environment variables.

-4. Run the development server:
+5. Run the development server:

     ```bash
     docker compose up -d
     ```

-5. Run the initial setup command:
+6. Run the initial setup command:

     ```bash
     docker compose exec app python manage.py initial_setup
     ```

-6. Open your browser and navigate to `http://localhost:8000`.
+7. Open your browser and navigate to `https://localhost:8443`.

+{: .note }
+> You may see an invalid certificate warning while developing locally.
+It is safe to click through it.